-Encopresis is a common childhood problem; it occurs in about 3 to 4% of 4-yr-old children and decreases in frequency with age.
+Encopresis is a common childhood problem; it occurs in about 3 to 4% of 4-year-old children and decreases in frequency with age.

 Stool retention and constipation result in dilation of the rectum and sigmoid colon, which leads to changes in the reactivity of muscles and nerves of the bowel wall.
 These changes decrease the efficacy of bowel excretory function and lead to further retention.
 As stool remains in the bowel, water is absorbed, which hardens the stool, making passage more difficult and painful.
 Softer, looser stool may then leak around the hardened stool bolus, resulting in overflow.
 Both leakage and ineffective bowel control result in stool accidents.

-Stool impaction can be relieved by a variety of regimens and drugs (see Constipation in Children : Treatment); choice depends on the age of the child and other factors.
-A combination of polyethylene glycol (PEG) with electrolytes plus a stimulant laxative (eg, bisacodyl or senna), or a sequence of Na phosphate enemas plus a 2-wk regimen of oral drugs (eg, bisacodyl tablets) and suppositories are often used.
+Stool impaction can be relieved by a variety of regimens and drugs (see Table: Treatment of Constipation in Children); choice depends on the age of the child and other factors.
+A combination of polyethylene glycol (PEG) with electrolytes plus a stimulant laxative (eg, bisacodyl or senna), or a sequence of sodium phosphate enemas plus a 2-week regimen of oral drugs (eg, bisacodyl tablets) and suppositories are often used.

 In the maintenance phase, regular toilet sitting sessions still are needed to encourage evacuation of stool before the sensation is felt.
 This strategy decreases the likelihood of stool retention and allows the rectum to return to its normal size.
 During the maintenance phase, parent and child education about toilet sitting is instrumental to the success of the regimen.